 Mr. Ruff is the plant manager for Ply Gem in Gaffney, South Carolina.
 He responsible for the safety, quality, productivity, plant cost, service and human resources for the facility.
 He holds a B.S. in Business Management from Clemson University.

 Dr. Smith is a Mark L. Reed III Distinguished Professor of Statistics and Professor of Biostatistics in the University of North Carolina, Chapel Hill.
 He is also Director of the Statistical and Applied Mathematical Sciences Institute, a Mathematical Sciences Institute supported by the National Science Foundation.

-Ms.Willoughby is a North Carolina native and grew up in Alamance County.
-Her father is a nurseryman and her family farms tobacco, beef cattle and row crops.
-She is an NC State University graduate with a background in biology and horticulture.
+Heather Willoughby is a North Carolina native and grew up in Alamance County.
+Her father is a nurseryman specializing in ornamental horticulture, and her family farms tobacco, beef cattle, and row crops.
+She is an NC State graduate with a background in biological sciences and horticulture.
 After working in horticulture for seven years, she joined the North Carolina Farm Bureau Federation in August 2015.
-She works as a program assistant for the Ag in the Classroom program under director, Michele Reedy.
+She works as a program assistant to the Ag in the Classroom program under the director, Michele Reedy.